When should a comma be used in a sentence?

 Commas are one of the most frustrating grammatical concepts, even for native English speakers.
 Nevertheless, there are specific rules for when you should and shouldn't use commas.
-Building our grammar checker we've identified 26 places where you might need a comma.
+Building our grammar checker we've identified 26 places where you might need a comma, including everything from appositive phrases to items in a list.
 In this article, I will explain all of these places along with examples of how to use commas in English sentences.

 So, where do commas go in a sentence?
 This is the definitive list: